What?!: Writing

-Sally's abusive past was discussed by Bill Hader, who talked with some relatives who were victims of domestic abuse.
+Sally's abusive past was discussed by Bill Hader, who talked with some relatives who were survivors of domestic abuse.
 The writers talked with many women on the subject, with Hader saying "everyone had different experiences or different ideas, but the consensus was that this was pretty honest."

 As writing on the season started, Hader thought "it would be great if Loach at one point needed Barry to kill his ex-wife's boyfriend."
 The writers would then work on the plotline, stating that it was vital that the episode would need to be in the middle of the season, "Right in here we should find that out, so let's build to that."

-It was important for the writers to address the scene where Barry confessed killing an innocent man to Gene.
+It was important for the writers to address the scene where Barry confessed to killing an innocent man to Gene.
 As the writers originally did not plan to add Gene's son until a few episodes later, the line "I have a son" was supposed to be used as a surprise element.